assets/img/logo.svg

 At the top of the page you can quickly find users and narrow down the list:

-If you cannot find a user, check whether filters are excluding them (for example Disabled).
+If you cannot find a user, check whether filters are excluding them.
+By default, Disabled users are not shown.

 Create a new user